Table of Contents

 How to manage order fulfillment yourself

 Once you decide how and where you will store and manage inventory, you’ll need a system to begin the retail fulfillment process.
 Here is what the process entails.

 1. Process the order

 You’ll need a way to get notified each time a customer purchases from you.
 This should be a timely trigger so that there aren’t any delays in when your customer can expect to receive their delivery.
-When you fulfill orders yourself, you’ll need an order management strategy to ensure accuracy and timeliness.
-If you’re not prepared to ship orders each day, don’t expect customers to s.
+When you fulfill orders yourself, you’ll need an order management strategy to ensure order accuracy and timeliness.
+If you’re not prepared to ship orders each day, don’t expect customers to wait without asking you about it or complaining.

 2. Pick the right packing materials